mkoepf/ghcrctl/README.md

 ```
 Multiple sbom documents found for myimage

-Use --digest <digest> to select one, or --all to show all:
+Select one by digest, or use --all to show all:

   1. sha256:abc123def456...
   2. sha256:789xyz123456...